-Abstract-In this brief, we present the immediate neighborhood temperature (INT) routing algorithm, which balances thermal profiles across dynamically throttled 3-D networks-on-chip by adaptively routing interconnect traffic based on runtime temperature monitoring.
-INT avoids the overheads of system-wide temperature monitoring by relying on the heat transfer characteristics of 3-D integrated circuits that enable temperature information from routers in the immediate neighborhood to guide adaptive routing decisions.
-Experimental results indicate that INT yields balanced thermal profiles with up to 25% lower gradients than competing schemes and shortens communication latency by decreasing average network congestion by up to 50%, with negligible overheads.
+Abstract-In this paper, we present the Immediate Neighbourhood Temperature (INT) routing algorithm which balances thermal profiles across dynamically-throttled 3D NoCs by adaptively routing interconnect traffic based on runtime temperature monitoring.
+INT avoids the overheads of system-wide temperature monitoring by relying on the heat transfer characteristics of 3D integrated circuits which enable temperature information from routers in the immediate neighbourhood to guide adaptive routing decisions.
+Experimental results indicate that INT yields balanced thermal profiles with upto 25% lower gradients than competing schemes, and shortens communication latencies by decreasing average network congestion by upto 50%, with negligible overheads.